mateuszfryc/free-mind-map-editor/README.md

     - export as PDF
     - load
 - content
-    - about
     - how to
-    - FAQ
+    - FAQ - are there any other questions to answer?
-        - do I collect your data? - NO!
     - footer
         - email
 - donations service (PayPal?)